mymh13/clo24-nikhal78-examwork/docs/journal/week_three.md

 The work with OIDC provided a deeper understanding of how secretless authentication works in a modern GitHub Actions pipeline.
 It proved important to maintain a strict separation between Tenant ID, Subscription ID, and Client ID, especially when using student subscriptions in Azure.

+Optimizing the CI/CD workflows to reduce GitHub Actions minutes consumption was crucial given the 2000-minute monthly limit.
+Path filters and concurrency controls proved effective in preventing unnecessary workflow runs while maintaining full functionality.

+The Git SHA-based versioning approach provides automatic traceability without manual version management, which aligns well with the incremental development approach.

+Translating all documentation to English improves accessibility and aligns with professional development practices, while automated translation via LLMs made this really swift to do.
+Originally I thought all documentation had to be in Swedish given that this is a Swedish exam/thesis course, but I got updated information that English was fine.
+I see multiple benefits by documentation being accessible to everyone, so shifted to English then.

 The next step will be to create a minimal App Service and test the first actual deployment.

 ---